 Can gums grow over dental implants?

-The most common issue with dental implantation is recession, i.e., gum loss.
-However, the opposite situation is possible – the overgrowth of soft tissues over the implant.
-The installation of temporary crowns helps prevent this.
 Excessive gum growth around the implant is highly undesirable.
 It will complicate the future installation of a permanent crown.
-Another problem that may arise is peri-implantitis, inflammation of the soft tissues surrounding the implant.
+Another problem that may arise is peri-implantitis (inflammation of the soft tissues surrounding the implant).
 If not treated in time, the inflammatory process can spread to the jawbone.
 The hard tissues will begin to deteriorate, and they will no longer be able to hold the implanted posts.
-Therefore, dental implantation should be performed by experienced specialists.
-It is important to avoid mistakes at every stage – during diagnosis, planning, and the actual implant placement.

 Causes of gum recession

-The loss of soft tissues causes the gumline to recede.
-As a result, the artificial roots become exposed, making them visibly noticeable, which looks unattractive.
+The loss of soft tissues causes the gum line to recede.
+As a result, the artificial roots become exposed and highly visible, which looks unattractive.
 However, the problem is not only aesthetic.
 Food particles accumulate between the teeth and gums, forming soft plaque.
 Bacteria multiply in it, causing dental and gum diseases.
-Over time, these harden and turn into deposits that cannot be removed at home – so-called tartar.
+Over time, these harden and turn into dense deposits that cannot be removed at home – so-called tartar.
 Pathological processes continue beneath it.
-A constant bad odor emanates from the mouth.
-Gums may also swell, become inflamed, and change color, turning unnaturally pale or whitish.
+A persistent bad breath also becomes noticeable.

-Recession is caused by various factors:
+Gum recession can be caused by various factors:

 - Errors made by the surgeon during the implant placement.
-For example, the doctor may not have fully considered the quality and density of the bone or other parameters, placing the post so that it touches or protrudes past the gum edge.
+For example, the doctor may not have fully considered the quality and density of the bone or other parameters, placing the post so that it touches or protrudes beyond the gum edge.

 - Lack of hygiene – if oral care is neglected, bacterial plaque will accumulate on the teeth and in the interdental spaces.